- Future Clients

 by John Moran

-EDITOR’S NOTE: With HIMSS rapidly approaching, we asked John Moran, executive media coach for Schwartz Communications, to share some suggestions for optimizing this opportunity.
-We hope you agree his pointers are useful for any trade show, road show, or key business interaction.
+EDITOR'S NOTE: Last year at this time, we asked John Moran, executive media coach for Schwartz Communications, to share some ideas about making the most of trade shows.
+Given the article's enthusiastic reception and positive response, we thought it might be helpful to offer it here again.
+The arrival of HIMSS11, taking place in Orlando this month, prompted this decision.
+As we said last year, we hope you agree his pointers are useful for any trade show, road show, or key business interaction.

 February 2010 - The upcoming HIMSS (Healthcare Information and Management Systems Society) conference in Atlanta gives Healthcare IT leaders a rare chance to touch a variety of important constituencies in a very short time period.